birddevelper/gomologin/Readme.md

 - **Session timeout** : Number of seconds before the session expires.
 Default value is 120 seconds.

-- **SQL connection and query to authenticate user and fetch roles** : 2 SQL queries to retrieve user and its roles by given username and password.
+- **SQL connection, and SQL query to authenticate user and fetch roles** : 2 SQL queries to retrieve user and its roles by given username and password.
 The authentication query must return only single arbitary column, it must have a where clause with two placeholder ::username and ::password.
 And the query for retrieving user's roles must return only the text column of role name.

 - **Wrap desired endpoints to protect** : You should wrap the endpoints you want to protect with ***gologin.LoginRequired*** or ***gologin.RolesRequired*** function in the main function.( see the example)

+***gologin.LoginRequired*** requires user to be authenticated for accessing the wrapped endpoint/page.

+***gologin.RolesRequired*** requires user to have specified roles in addition to be authenticated.

 See the example :